What’s GREAT at the Market this Week?

 Dairy – Cows milk, cheeses and yoghurt, kefir, cultured butter ++ Goats milk and soft cheeses, kefir AND award winning St Billie goats cheese.

 Honey – Raw unprocessed Caldera honey, creamed honey and creamed honey with cinnamon!
-And bees wax candle
+And bees wax candles.

 Mushrooms – Gourmet mushrooms – king oysters, white oysters, pink oysters, blue oysters, shiitake and Shimeji available at Wollumbin Gourmet Mushrooms and button mushrooms at Mountain View Eggs.